+In this way, when friends, coaches or teammates refer to the parts of a tennis racket specifically, you will have a clear understanding and can speak with knowledge about each part.
 If you are at that moment in which you must decide which tennis racket to buy, it can also be extremely useful to understand each part and how it affects the performance of your racket, in order to better evaluate and select a racket.

-Once you’ve had the opportunity to learn more about the parts of a tennis racket, be sure to check out our detailed guide to the best tennis rackets for beginners in 2019.
+Once you’ve had the opportunity to learn more about the parts of a tennis racket, be sure to check out our detailed guide to the best tennis rackets for beginners in 2020.

 The different parts of a tennis racket